oxytocin/DocComments/README.md

 This plugin does not remap any keys by default.

+Doc Comments uses the following variables for customization:

+- `g:DocCommentsHighlightGroup`, the highlight group for commented text (defaults to "Underlined");
+- `g:DocCommentsPreviewHeight`, the height of the window to display comments (defaults to 10);
+- `g:DocCommentsPreviewWidth`, the width of the window to display comments (defaults to 55);
-Comments are stored in a plaintext file in the same directory as the file they reference and are named according to the convention `.[name of original file]_comments`.
-This plugin should not create a comment file until you actually make a comment.
+- `g:DocCommentsPath`, the path to store/look for comment files.
+By default, comment files will be stored in the same directory as the original file.
+Comment files are named according to the convention `.[name of original file]_comments`.

-Doc Comments uses the following variables for customization: `g:DocCommentsHighlightGroup`, the highlight group for commented text (defaults to "Underlined"); `g:DocCommentsPreviewHeight`, the height of the window to display comments (defaults to 10); and `g:DocCommentsPreviewWidth`, the width of the window to display comments (defaults to 55).

 ## <a id="installation"></a>Installation